Daiki Odashima

-Daiki Odashima (小田嶋大樹, Odashima Daiki) is a Japanese professional wrestler signed to Pro Wrestling Noah where he is one half of the current GHC Junior Heavyweight Tag Team Champions alongside Daga.
+Daiki Odashima (小田嶋大樹, Odashima Daiki) is a Japanese professional wrestler signed to Pro Wrestling Noah where he is a former GHC Junior Heavyweight Tag Team Champion.
 He sporadically competes for various promotions of the Japanese independent scene.

 Professional wrestling career

 Pro Wrestling Noah (2024–present)

+Growing up, Daiki Odashima was a student of Pro Wrestling Noah legend and 2 Time GHC Tag Team Champion Tamon Honda in his wrestling school.
+During Odashima's childhood he was trained in amateur wrestling, and was also a massive fan of Noah, citing a 2003 match between Mitsuharu Misawa and Kenta Kobashi as his inspiration.
+Daiki Odashima would originally try out for the Noah dojo, but failed the test.
+He then tried out again through Noah wrestler Kenoh's "Kenoh Channel Auditions" where he would pass and would be trained in the Noah dojo as well as by Tamon Honda.

 Odashima made his professional wrestling debut in Pro Wrestling Noah at Noah Star Navigation in Tokyo 2024 on September 14, where he fell short to Yu Owada in singles competition.
 At Noah Star Navigation Premium: Akitoshi Saito Road Last on October 14, 2024, he fell short to Hayata.
 At Noah Deathnity on November 17, 2024, Odashima teamed up with Junta Miyawaki and Yu Owada in a losing effort against Alpha Wolf, El Hijo del Dr. Wagner Jr. and Galeno del Mal.
 At Noah The New Year 2025, he competed in the traditional Noah The Rumble won by Tadasuke.
 At Noah Star Navigation 2025 on May 18, he teamed up with Shuji Kondo in a losing effort against Mohammed Yone and Shuhei Taniguchi.

-At Noah Wrestle Odyssey 2025 on October 11, Odashima teamed up with Daga and defeated Los Golpeadores (Dragon Bane and Alpha Wolf) to win the GHC Junior Heavyweight Tag Team Championship.
-Odashima was still in his rookie period while achieving this.

 Odashima competed in various signature events.
 In the Global Junior Heavyweight Tag League, he made his first appearance at the 2025 edition of the tournament in which he teamed up with Eita, placing themselves in the A Block, failing to score any points after competing against the teams of Mark Trew and Kieron Lacey, Hayata and Yo-Hey, and Alejandro and Kai Fujimura.

+At Noah Wrestle Odyssey 2025 on October 11, Odashima teamed up with Daga and defeated Los Golpeadores (Dragon Bane and Alpha Wolf) to win the GHC Junior Heavyweight Tag Team Championship.
+Odashima was still in his rookie period while achieving this, and to date is the first and only Noah wrestler to win a championship as a rookie.